KissKissBankBank/fashion_police/README.md

 ## General

-- All comments, commits, committed documentation should be written in english.
+- All comments, commits, committed documentation should be written in English.